This botany lesson is designed for 3 to 6-year-old children. It guides through the life cycle of a butterfly practically.

 The adult butterfly is the last stage in the life cycle of a butterfly.

-As shown in the video, when a butterfly emerges from a chrysalis, its wings are crumpled.
-The butterfly will hang with its wings down until fluids from their bodies straighten them out.
-Before flying, their wings get hardened.
+As shown in the video, when a butterfly emerges from a chrysalis, its wings are crumpled, so just crawls out.
+The butterfly will hang with its wings upside down until fluids from its body straighten them out.
+Its wings are inflated by pumping fluid into the wing veins.

-A butterfly’s life span is usually between two and three weeks, depending on its species.
+A butterfly’s life span is usually between two and three weeks but can last up to 11 months depending on its species.

 Experiencing the life cycle of a butterfly is an excellent source of entertainment and education for children.